Frequently Asked Questions

 Occasionally you may encounter a pig that was first registered with a different registry.
 However, it must have correct ear notches to be registered with the LBHA.

 It is very risky to purchase a hog that does not have correct ear notches.
 Without that, it is impossible to verify that the hog you are buying is the same hog that was registered or eligible for registration.
-The LBHA requires that all previously unregistered hogs must be notched correctly before they can be registered with us.

 3. Where can I get info about raising Large Blacks?